On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Heat Kernel and Liouville Green Functions

 We can now apply \cite[Theorem 4.7.3]{fuku} to get \begin{theorem} Let us denote by $\Pb_M$ the law of the Liouville Brownian motion with initial distribution $M$.
 Let $f\in L^1(D,M)$ be a Borel measurable function. \begin{enumerate} \item It holds $\Pb_M$-almost surely that

 \item Assume further that $f$ is locally uniformly bounded.
 Then, $\Pb_x$-almost surely

 \end{enumerate} \end{theorem} \begin{remark} Observe that the above theorem entails uniqueness of the invariant probability measure for the Liouville Brownian motion in the case of the sphere or the torus.
-With additional efforts, one could also establish in this way uniqueness in the case of the whole plane up to multiplicative constants. \end{remark} From \cite[lemma 4.8.3]{fuku}, we deduce that there exists a positive constant $c$ and a nearly Borel measurable finely closed set $B\subset D$ such that $M(B)<+\infty$ and $\r_1(x,y)>c$ for all $x,y\in B$.
-Recall that $\r_1$ stands for the massive Liouville Green kernel (see Theorem \ref{th:green}).
-Then \cite[theorem 4.8.2]{fuku} yields \begin{theorem}{\bf (Poincar\'e type inequality)} There exists a strictly positive bounded function $g\in L^1(D,M)$ such that $g\geq\ind_B$ and:
+With additional efforts, one could also establish in this way uniqueness in the case of the whole plane up to multiplicative constants. \end{remark}

-for some constant $C$ and all functions $f\in\mathcal{F}$ (i.e. in the domain of the Liouville Dirichlet form). \end{theorem}